aws/aws-cli/awscli/examples/ssm/update-maintenance-window.rst

 	"Duration": 4
   }

-**To enable a maintenance window**
+**To enable a Maintenance Window**

-This example enables a maintenance window.
+This example enables a Maintenance Window.

 Command::

   aws ssm update-maintenance-window --window-id "mw-1a2b3c4d5e6f7g8h9" --enabled

-**To disable a maintenance window**
+**To disable a Maintenance Window**

-This example disables a maintenance window.
+This example disables a Maintenance Window.

 Command::